About Us

 We have donated food and gifts to community hubs and charities to help the most vulnerable in the North East, North West and Midlands.

-Because of COVID it was decided to cancel the CWUHA 2020 May and September convoys to Moldova and divert aid that was stored at our warehouse in Leyland i.e. hand soap, bars of soap, bleach, washing up liquid, nappies, toothbrushes and assorted toiletries to UK foodbanks.
+Due to COVID it was decided to cancel the CWUHA 2020/21 May and September convoys to Moldova and divert aid that was stored at our warehouse in Leyland i.e. hand soap, bars of soap, bleach, washing up liquid, nappies, toothbrushes and assorted toiletries to UK foodbanks.

 NEW PARTNERSHIP